Delivering urgent coronavirus training to thousands of NHS staff and volunteers.

 University Hospitals Birmingham is an NHS Foundation Trust operating hospitals and clinics across the West Midlands.
 During the COVID-19 pandemic, a new Nightingale hospital in Birmingham was opened as the Trust prepared to deliver treatments in some of the most testing circumstances imaginable.

-Among the key considerations during the fast-track opening of the Nightingale hospital was the need to provide staff inductions and essential training to up to 60,000 staff and volunteers working there.
+Among the key considerations during the fast-track opening of the Nightingale hospital was the need to create a healthcare LMS to provide staff inductions and essential training to up to 60,000 staff and volunteers working there.

 We’ve been working with UHB since 2010 and they requested our urgent support to build a MOOC (massive open online course) that would provide important healthcare training on COVID-19, as well as guiding staff on the practicalities of working in the new hospital.